phanumath4819/phanumath4819/readme.md

 - 🔭 I'm currently studying on Faculty of Engineering.
 - 🖥 Career interest in the future : Programmer
 - 👩🏾‍💻 Ability to program in different languages : Python, C
-- 📓 Special aptitude, interest in computer engineering : Programming, Computer Network
+- 📓 Special aptitude, interest in computer engineering : Programming, Computer Network.

 ## Developer Tech